 Objectives of the partnership

-The of this partnership o accelerate private sector’s active participation n the development through partnership to hasten input supply, output marketing and capacity building and to create sustainable partnership linkage with icipe-MOYESH Programme targeting unemployed youth partners through this contract farming scheme
+The main objectives of this partnership are:

+To accelerate private sector’s active participation in the sericulture development through partnership to hasten input supply, output marketing and capacity building and to create sustainable partnership linkage with icipe-MOYESH Programme targeting unemployed youth partners through this contract farming scheme.

+To create national and international market linkages by 2025.

 Out-grower scheme experience and target youth number